mkawalec/deluge/README.md

 ```

 The parallel collector spawns a number of workers.
-If a number of workers is not specified, it will default to the number of cpus, if the concurrency limit is not specified each worker will default to `total_futures_to_evaluate / number_of_workers`.
+If a number of workers is not specified, it will default to the number of logical cpus, if the concurrency limit is not specified each worker will default to `total_futures_to_evaluate / number_of_workers`.
 Note that you need to enable either a `tokio` or `async-std` feature to support parallel collectors.

 ```rust